 The number of connections of a node reflects its centrality in the network.
-There are more elaborate approaches to determining centrality than just counting neighbors – e.g. most famously, the original PageRank algorithm, underlying the Google search approach (see BOX).
-Besides, one can try to define centrality via network paths using such quantities as “betweenness” (See BOX).
-It has been reported that bottlenecks (nodes with high betweenness) in biological networks are more sensitive to mutations than the rest of the network, even more so than hubs for regulatory networks (Missiuro et al., 2009; Yu et al., 2007).
-Centrality is a property of an individual node; apart from such individual properties, it is important to define medium-scale structures called network module (See BOX).
-A quantity dubbed modularity attempts to measure this, comparing the number of intra and inter module links in a network (Girvan and Newman, 2002).
+There are more elaborate approaches to determining centrality than just counting neighbors, the most famous example of which is the original PageRank algorithm underlying the Google search approach (see BOX).
+One can also try to define centrality via network paths using such quantities as “betweenness” (See BOX).
+It has been reported that bottlenecks (nodes with high betweenness) in biological networks are more sensitive to mutations than the rest of the network—even more so than hubs for regulatory networks (Missiuro et al., 2009; Yu et al., 2007).
+Centrality is a property of an individual node; apart from such individual properties, it is important to define medium-scale structures called “network modules” (See BOX).
+A quantity dubbed “modularity” attempts to measure this by comparing the number of intra- and inter-module links in a network (Girvan and Newman, 2002).

 A broad class of algorithms applied in biological and other data science maps properties or features to the nodes in a network (Figure 2) (Saito et al., 2012; V. Liluashvili).
 Apart from visualization, this mapping provides ways to organize the features.
-For instance, it has been reported that mapping somatic mutations to gene networks allow for stratification of cancer into subtypes (Hofree et al., 2013).
-Another important example is the inference of missing data using “guilt by association” the idea that nodes having similar associations in the network tend to have similar properties.
-In a social context, if your friends in an online social network recommmend a particular product, you are more likely to use this product and the advertisements you view online are personalized based on these recommendation systems (Breese et al., 1998).
+For instance, it has been reported that mapping somatic mutations to gene networks allows for stratification of cancer into subtypes (Hofree et al., 2013).
+Another important example is the inference of missing data using “guilt by association,” which is the idea that nodes with similar associations in the network tend to have similar properties.
+In a social context, if your friends in an online social network recommend a particular product, you are more likely to use this product and the advertisements you view online are personalized based on these recommendation systems (Breese et al., 1998).
 In a biological context, it has been observed that cellular components within the same network module are more closely associated with the same set of phenotypes than components belonging to different modules (Barabasi et al., 2011).
 As a result, one can infer, or at least hypothesize, the function of a gene or a non-coding element based on its neighbors.
 The diseases comorbidity network (Anna et al., 2014; Hidalgo et al., 2009; Liu et al., 2014) makes use of a similar idea.
-In such networks, a node represents a disease and two diseases are connected if they are carried by a same patient as shown in medical claims data.
-Diseases (phenotypes) next to each other in the network may operate similarly on a molecular level.
+In such networks, a node represents a disease and two diseases are connected if they are carried by the same patient as shown in medical claims data.
+Diseases (phenotypes) that are next to each other in the network may operate similarly on a molecular level.

-A particular way to utilize genes with special features is based on the concept of ‘seed’ genes, a form of biological prior, to drive network creation.
+A particular way to utilize genes with special features is based on the concept of “seed” genes, a form of biological prior, to drive network creation.
 Instead of identifying hub genes based on connectivity, these hub genes are defined from the literature or experience as being causally implicated in a particular disease or phenotype.
 In one such example, genes implicated through copy number variation in autism were used to cluster an expression network in healthy brain development in order to identify larger sets of putative autism-related genes as candidates for future investigation and diagnosis (Willsey et al., 2013).
 Such approaches are attractive as they maintain the power and flexibility of a network-based organizational scheme, but are grounded from the start in a particular biological context.